Tutorial: Create a module with a config plugin

 A tutorial on creating a native module with a config plugin using Expo modules API.

-This guide will walk you through creating a new config plugin from scratch and show you how to read custom values injected into AndroidManifest.xml and Info.plist by your plugin from an Expo module.
+This tutorial explains how to create a new config plugin from scratch and read custom values that your plugin injects into AndroidManifest.xml and Info.plist from an Expo module.

-Start by initializing a new Expo module project using create-expo-module, which will provide scaffolding for Android, iOS, and TypeScript.
-It will also provide an example project to interact with the module from within an app.
-Run the following command to initialize it:
+Start by initializing a new Expo module project with create-expo-module.
+This sets up scaffolding for Android, iOS, and TypeScript and includes an example project to test the module within an app.
+Run the following command to get started:

 Terminal